Kometa-Team/Kometa/docs/config/kb.md

 | `[ERROR]`    | `Collection Error: trakt_list requires Trakt to be configured`    | You are using a builder that has not been configured yet.                        | Review the meta.log for more information on what went wrong.
 Refer to the wiki for details on how to set this up (in this case Trakt)                                                                                                                                                                                                                                                                                                          |

 ### WARNING
+This table details examples of the most commonly-seen `[WARNING]` events and what they mean for the user.

 | Type         | Short Info                                                        | Description                                                                      | Recommendation                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |:-------------|:------------------------------------------------------------------|:---------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `[WARNING]`  | `Convert Error: No TVDb ID Found for TMDb ID: 15733`              | Online sources are missing information                                           | These sorts of errors indicate that the thing can't be cross-referenced between sites.
 For example, at the time of that error, the TMDb record for "The Two Mrs. Grenvilles" [ID 15733] didn't contain a TVDb ID.
 This could be because the record just hasn't been updated, or because "The Two Mrs. Grenvilles" isn't listed on TVDB.
 The fix is for someone [like you, perhaps] to go to the relevant site and fill in the missing data.    |